ramp4-pcar4/AF-Contact-Form/README.md

 ## Set up

-<p>Create a send grid API key and add it to your Configuration panel with the name: </p>
+<p>Create a Postmark template and add its ID along with your API key to the Configuration panel with the names: </p>

 ```
-SENDGRID_API_KEY
+POSTMARK_TEMPLATE_ID
+POSTMARK_API_TOKEN
 ```

 <p>Simply deploy your Azure Function using the extension available in VS Code, or configure your function to build and deploy whenever changes are made to your repo.</p>